hamrazhakeem/speakin/README.md

 - **Infrastructure**
   - Docker
-  - Kubernetes (EKS)
+  - Kubernetes
+  - Nginx
   - AWS Services
-  - Nginx

-### 🚀 Coming Soon

-- Advanced matching algorithm
-- Interactive learning materials
-- Progress tracking
-- Community features
-- Mobile applications

-## 📅 Roadmap
+## 👥 Contributing

-- [x] Project initialization
-- [x] Basic architecture setup
-- [x] Core features implementation
-- [ ] Testing & optimization
-- [ ] Beta release
-- [ ] Public launch

-## 👷 Want to Contribute?

-We're not accepting contributions just yet, but stay tuned!
-Once our foundation is solid, we'll welcome collaborators to help build something amazing.
+We welcome contributions!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and development process.

 ## 📬 Contact

-Have questions?
-Reach out to us at [support@speakin.com](mailto:support@speakin.com)
+For support or queries, reach out to us at [support@speakin.com](mailto:support@speakin.com)

 ---